BIMSBbioinfo/scbrowse/README.rst

 in the navigation bar above the embedding scatterplot.
 As a result, the area underneigth the selection will appear highlighted.

-Can I select multipe cell populations?
+Can I select multiple cell populations?
 --------------------------------------
 Yes.